webmapper/cartiqo-documentation/README.md

 This is useful for writing a map style and allows for alternative use of the data stack.

 ### Thematic Data Layers

+This is the vector tile schema describing how the thematic data layers are organized and which attributes and attributes values they have.
+This is useful for writing a map style.

 * [ `water`](#water)
 * [ `natural`](#natural)